JonasGeiping/cramming/README.md

 `git clone https://github.com/google-research/deduplicate-text-datasets/tree/dev-v1` and then run `cargo install --target-dir ../cramming/dedup`
 * [Optional] For FlashAttention, install package as instructed at https://github.com/HazyResearch/flash-attention

+## General Usage

+Use the `pretrain.py` script to pretrain with limited compute.
+This repository uses hydra (https://hydra.cc/docs/intro/), so all fields in `cramming/config` can be modified on the command line.
+For example, the `budget` can be modified by providing `budget=48` as additional argument, or the learning rate can be modified via `train.optim.lr=1e-4`.
+Check out the configuration folder to see all arguments.

+Your first step should be to verify the installed packages.
+To do so, you can run `python pretrain.py dryrun=True`, which will run the default sanity check for a single iteration.
+From there, you can enable additional functionality.
+For example, modify the architecture, e.g. `arch=bert-original` and training setup `train=bert-original`.
+To really train a language model, you need to switch away from the sanity check dataset to at least `data=bookcorpus-wikipedia`.

+### Data Handling
+The data sources from `data.sources` will be read, normalized and pretokenized before training starts and cached into a database.
+Subsequent calls with the same configuration will reused this database of tokenized sequences.
+By default, a new tokenizer will also be constructed and saved during this process.
+Important data options are `data.max_entries_in_raw_dataset`, which defines how much *raw* data will be loaded.
+For example, for a large data source such as C4, only a subset of raw data will be downloaded.
+Then, `max_seq_in_tokenized_dataset` bottlenecks how many *processed* sequences will be stored in the database.
+This number should be larger than the number of sequences expected to be read within the budget.

+Additional Notes:
+* A simple trick to run dataset preprocessing only is to run `python pretrain.py data=... dryrun=True`, which dry-runs the training, but runs the full data preprocessing.
+Later runs can then re-use the cached data.
+* Dataset preprocessing is heavily parallelized.
+This might be a problem for your RAM.
+If this happens, reduce `impl.threads`.
+Especially the deduplication code does require substantial amounts of RAM.
+* I would run first experiments with `bookcorpus-wikipedia` only, which preprocesses comparatively quickly and only then look into the full processed and filtered C4.

+### Evaluation

+To evaluate pretrained models on GLUE (or some GLUE tasks), use `eval.py`.
+This script searches for saved models in the base directory.
+Given the name of a previous run, this script will, by default, retrieve the latest checkpoint saved with this name, and then run evaluations.

+### WandB

+You can log runs to your weights&biases account.
+To do so, simply modify `wandb.entity` and `wandb.project` on the command line or at `cramming/config/wandb/default.yaml`.

 ## Replicate the final recipe

 To replicate the final recipe discussed in the paper, run